Halloween the Swedish way

 Pumpkins flicker and sweets-craving children roam the streets.
 It’s Halloween!

 Halloween is a relatively new custom in Sweden.
-It has only been celebrated in Sweden since the 1990s, and has rapidly become established in the country.
-By the beginning of November, Sweden is enveloped in darkness and the long working weeks stretch away endlessly.
+It has only been celebrated in Sweden since the late 1980s, and has rapidly become established in the country.

-There are no public holidays or extended weekends in the calendar between the summer holiday and All Saints’ Day.
-Halloween heralds the schools’ autumn break and represents a welcome diversion in the gathering dark.
+In fact, there are no public holidays or extended weekends in the calendar between the summer holiday and All Saints' Day, which falls just after Halloween.

 Dress parties and pumpkins

 The occasion is mainly celebrated by children and teenagers.
-They go to fancy-dress parties and ghost parties, light lanterns and venture forth into the streets to scare the life out of the neighbourhood.
+They go to fancy-dress/costume parties and ghost parties, light lanterns and venture forth into the streets to scare the life out of the neighbourhood.
 Many pubs and restaurants stage Halloween parties and decorate their premises with fearsome attributes.
 Halloween has come to stay.

 On the island of Öland in the southern Baltic Sea, the arrival of Halloween has led to an upswing in pumpkin growing, and the giant fruits are now quite readily available.